Shell and Tube Heat Exchanger (Nano Fluid) CFD Simulation

 There are some free products to check the service quality.

-Nano Fluid Influence on Heat Exchanger Efficiency
+Nano Fluid Influence on Shell and Tube Heat Exchanger Efficiency

+Heat exchangers have a wide range of applications in power generation, chemical and food industries, electronics, environmental engineering, heat dissipation, manufacturing, ventilation, refrigerators, space industries, and more.
 There are many ways to improve the thermal properties of a heat exchanger.
 These include creating plates to increase heat transfer, vibration, and the use of microchannels.
 Thermal efficiency can also be increased by increasing the conductivity of the working fluids.
 Fluids commonly used in industry, such as water, ethylene glycol, motor oil, etc. often have lower conductivity than solids.
 Solids can be used to improve performance in the form of solid particles (nanoparticles) added into the fluid and make a Nano Fluid.
 On the other hand, these particles can also cause scavenging or blockage of the channels or their corrosion, which itself has the potential to increase the conduction coefficient in order to increase efficiency.

 Many materials can be used as nanoparticles.
 Since the thermal conductivity of materials, whether in the form of metal or non-metallic state Al2O3, CuO, TiO2, SiC, TiC, Ag, Au, Cu and Fe are generally several times higher, even at a low concentration, which results in an effective heat transfer coefficient.